 18:41Copy video clip URL One of Collin’s subordinates prepares and folds similar shirts.

 18:46Copy video clip URL Collin fields more visits and donations from his desk.
 He stresses that the donors must also “vote for us too, this November”.
-He speaks with the visitors about police attempts to quell the protests, and assesses that ‘fanatical’ behaviour will only breed more fervent support.
+He speaks with the visitors about police attempts to quell the protests, and assesses that ‘fanatical’ behavior will only breed more fervent support.

 20:03Copy video clip URL The man with the bandaged nose discusses arrests from the protest, and projects that nothing will be too serious.